What to Do when Police Use Excessive Force in Texas?

 • Failed to discipline the officer for past incidents of police misconduct.

 Speak with a knowledgeable criminal defense lawyer to investigate the use of excessive force by police in your particular case and hold the officer and its police department liable for your damages.
-Contact The Law Office of Brett H. Pritchard to get a free case review today.
-Call (254) 220-4225.
+Contact theĀ Law Office of Brett H. Pritchard to get a FREE case review today.
+Contact us online or call us at (254) 781-4222.

 Categories: